Understanding Docker Containers Before You Install

-Why Install Docker from the Official Repository
+Why Use the Official Docker Repository on Ubuntu

 sudo apt update